open2b/scriggo-site/doc/developers/vm.md

 ### Rem, Rem8, Rem16, Rem32

-The `Rem` instructions compute the remainder of the operands addressed by `a` and `b` and stores the result in `c`.
+The `Rem` instructions compute the remainder of the operands addressed by `a` and `b` and store the result in `c`.
 The operands are floating point or signed integers.
 For the remainder on unsigned integers see `RemU` instructions.

 The second operand `b` can be an integer constant between 1 and 256: